-For 2017, various reports (as of January 10, 2017) have pegged the league-wide Salary Cap to be in the $168M range.
-The exact amount of the Salary Cap is usually disclosed within a week or two of the beginning of the league year (for 2017, that is on March 9th at 4:00 pm Eastern).
+For 2018, various reports have pegged the league-wide Salary Cap to be in the $176-178M range.
+The exact amount of the Salary Cap is usually disclosed within a week or two of the beginning of the league year (for 2018, that is on March 14th at 4:00 pm Eastern).

 Can a team carryover excess, unused Salary Cap space from one season to the next?

 One way that teams can increase their Salary Cap space is by carrying over any unused Cap space from the prior year.
 Teams must notify the league of the amount they wish to carry over from one year to the next by 14 days before the new league year.